paulsengroup/hictkpy/docs/index.rst

    .. rubric:: Installation

 Python bindings for hictk can be installed using pip or conda.
-See :doc:`here <./installation>` for more details.
+Refer to :doc:`Installation <./installation>` for more details.

 .. only:: not latex